hebrides/intern-training/README.md

 1) Writing scripts to set up [virtual machines](https://youtu.be/wX75Z-4MEoM) (VMs) with the operating systems, databases and programs you want pre-installed and configured.
 These scripts can also set up services that help you [scale](https://youtu.be/J-xqz_ZM9Wg) your application, so it can manage many thousands, or even millions, of users.
 2) Writing scripts to automate CICD (Continuous Integration / Deployment): This is automating the hosting of new versions of your app / game / tool via scripts that talk to your Github (or self-hosted) repo and your servers.

-README: You find the scripts and programs you want for DevOps "orchestration" hosted online at different “hubs”, e.g.:
+README: You find the scripts and programs you want for DevOps "[orchestration](https://en.wikipedia.org/wiki/Orchestration_(computing))" hosted online at different “hubs”, e.g.:

 1) Ansible (set up programs on existing servers): https://galaxy.ansible.com/search?deprecated=false&keywords=penetration%20&order_by=-relevance&page=1
 2) Vagrant (set up preconfigured servers / VMs): https://app.vagrantup.com/boxes/search?utf8=✓&sort=downloads&provider=&q=kali